sanjit-sinha/PyBypass/README.md

 	</li>
 <br>
    <li><b>Sharer.pw parameters.</b><br><br>
-	sharer.pw links  take required parameter <b>sharerpw_xsrf_token</b> and <b> sharerpw_larvel_token</b>  to bypass the  sharer.pw links.
+	sharer.pw links  take required parameter <b>sharerpw_xsrf_token</b> and <b> sharerpw_laravel_token</b> to bypass the  sharer.pw links.
 You can find these parameters in developer tool of browser after logging in with your google account.
 	</li>

 </ul>
 </details>

-- You can add try and catch exceptions while bypassing the inks to get better information.
+- You can add try and catch exceptions while bypassing the inks to get more information.
 ```python
 from PyBypass import bypass